gunnarpruefer/gunnarpruefer/README.md

 20+ years of Java, Java EE and Spring.

 Thankful for the great IT and Java ecosystem.
-It truly is standing on the shoulders of giants.
+When programming in Spring (work) or Quarkus (free time) it truly feels like standing on the shoulders of giants.

 Happy when coding.